The Technology M&A Review: Argentina

 Consideration in technology-related M&A transactions can involve both shares and cash, usually depending on the relationship the sellers will have with the acquirer post-closing.
 We usually see that if the founders will continue working in the target, they usually receive a mix of shares and cash, while investors of the target cash out.
 It is also very common for the consideration to include an earnout component for founders and executives.

-Representations and warranties are usually granted by all sellers, although in some cases some difference in the scope is allowed between founders and investors, with the latter providing less representations regarding the business conducted by the target company.
+Representations and warranties are usually granted by all sellers, although in some cases some difference in the scope is allowed between founders and investors, with the latter providing fewer representations regarding the business conducted by the target company.
 In Argentine tech deals, special emphasis is placed on the tax, labour, intellectual property (IP) and foreign exchange compliance representations and warranties.

 Customary closing conditions involve consolidating ownership of IP on the target company as well as solving irregularities detected in the course of due diligence.